-The Company will utilize both internal and external resources to reprogram, or replace, and test the software for Year 2000 modifications.
-The Company plans to complete the Year 2000 project by December 31, 1999.
-The total remaining cost of the Year 2000 project is estimated at \$4.8 million and is being funded through operating cash flows.
-Of the total projected cost, approximately \$1.4 million is attributable to the purchase of new software and hardware which will be capitalized.
-The remaining \$3.4 million, which will be expensed as incurred over the next two years, is not expected to have a material effect on the results of operations.
+The total cost of the year 2000 project was estimated at \$5.6 million for the Company's critical systems and is being funded through operating cash flows.
+Of the total projected cost, approximately

-The costs of the project and the date on which the Company plans to complete the Year 2000 modifications and conversions are based on management's best estimates, which were derived utilizing numerous assumptions of future events including the continued availability of certain resources, third party modification plans and other factors.
+\$1.9 million is attributable to the purchase of new hardware and software which is being capitalized.
+To date, the Company has expended \$1.2 million towards the purchase of new hardware and software.
+The remaining \$3.7 million is to cover personnel and non-capital expenses which will be expensed as incurred and is not expected to have a material effect on the results of operations.
+To date, the Company has expended \$1.1 million of the \$3.7 million to cover personnel and non-capital expense.
+The costs of the project and date on which the Company plans to complete the year 2000 modifications and conversions are based on management's best estimates which were derived utilizing numerous assumptions of future events, including the continued availability of certain resources, third party modification plans and other factors.
 However, there can be no guarantee that these estimates will be achieved and actual results could differ materially from those plans.
 Specific factors that might cause such material differences include, but are not limited to, the availability and cost of personnel trained in this area, the ability to locate and correct all relevant computer codes, failure of third parties on which the Company relies and similar uncertainties.